 Inflammation causes the discoloration of psoriasis rash, as well as the pain, swelling, and joint damage of psoriatic arthritis.
 There currently is no cure for psoriasis or psoriatic arthritis, although treatments can help control this disease effectively.

 The exact cause of psoriasis is unknown, although it likely involves both hereditary and environmental factors.
+With advancing research, it is now recognized as an immune-mediated disease.

 You cannot catch psoriasis by touching someone who has it, even if they are in a flare state with visible patches.
 Unfortunately, fear of contagion is a common stigma that socially impacts people living with psoriasis.